 - Learn your legal rights as an injured maritime worker

 Many cases of ship salvage are more complicated, though.
-If the ship has sunk, capsized, or run aground, the salvage team has to float it, right it, or remove it carefully from rocks or reefs so that it can be towed to a shipyard, a port, or a ship breaking facility.
+If the ship has sunk, capsized, or run aground, the salvage team has to float it, right it, or remove it carefully from rocks or reefs so that it can be towed to a shipyard, a port, or a ship-breaking facility.

-Types of Salvage
+Types of Ship Salvage

 - Offshore salvage refers to rescuing a ship that is out to sea and has sunk, capsized, or become stranded.
 This is particularly dangerous work because it is not near land.

 - Cargo salvage refers to the salvage of the cargo, or sometimes the equipment of a wrecked ship.
 The ship itself may or not be removed depending on the circumstances.

 The Dangers of Ship Salvage Work

 The more complicated the work of a salvage job, the riskier it is for the salvors.
 There are many dangers that these workers face, including all the risks of working at sea that all seamen face:

 The risk is also greater because they often do the difficult work of lifting and refloating huge ships in the water, where the movement of the water and the weather pose further risks.

 Examples of Ship Salvages and Accidents

 The tragic accident that grounded this ship in 2012 killed 32 people.
 It occurred when the captain made an error in judgment and steered the ship too close to shore.
 The ship hit rocks and ran aground.
 It capsized and remained partially sunk in the waters off the coast of an Italian island.

 The job of salvaging the Costa Concordia was enormous and cost over $1 billion.
 It took more than two years due to the delicate nature of the work and ensuring that by moving the ship, the waters and its ecosystems would not be contaminated any further.

 In fact, one of those salvage workers ended up losing his life doing the job.
-The diver had been working on installing tanks to the side of the ship, which were filled with air to float it and bring it right side up.
+The diver had been working on installing tanks to the side of the ship to float it and bring it right side up.
 The worker cut his leg on a piece of metal and became stuck there.

 In another salvage accident, no one was hurt or killed, but workers caused an oil spill that contaminated the English Channel.
-A car carrier called the Tricolor sunk in the channel in 2002, along with thousands of cars, after colliding with another ship.
+A car carrier called the Tricolor sank in the channel in 2002, along with thousands of cars, after colliding with another ship.

 Ship Salvage Accidents and the Law

 If you do get hurt on the job and you believe that your employer was negligent in some way and caused your injury, you have a right to file a claim through the Jones Act to receive compensation.

 To file a ship salvage accident claim be sure to rely on the guidance of a maritime lawyer.
 This experienced professional understands maritime law and knows how to make a case to get you the compensation you deserve.
 Don’t trust your future to anyone other than a true professional.